 Age Requirements - There are no declared age restrictions for this program.
 However, the age of the individual may affect the amount of care value or even cause them to be denied.
 Older individuals in poor health can expect to receive higher amounts for care than younger applicants in good health.
 In general, individuals who convert their insurance policy into life settlements are 65 years of age or older.

 Disabilities / Health Requirements - To participate in this program, an individual must have a need for immediate and ongoing care.
 Their health status may impact the value of the settlement amount.

 Marital Status - There is no marital status or other family requirements.
 Since a family exchanging their life insurance policy for care payments does not receive the death benefit from their policy, this option is more appropriate for single individuals or those that do not have dependent children.

 Other Requirements - There are no minimum and maximum income or assets requirements for the program.
 One veteran's discharge status or geographic location within the U.S. has no impact on eligibility.

 The benefits from life insurance conversions come in the form of payments made directly to the care service providers.
 These can be home care, assisted living, nursing homes, adult day care, hospice or used to make home modifications to enable aging in place.
 There are no restrictions other than the benefits must be used for the care of the policyholder and / or their spouse.

-Typically, a pre-determined amount to set to be paid to care providers on a monthly basis.
+Typically, a pre-determined amount is set to be paid to care providers on a monthly basis.
 This amount is flexible, based on the amount of months that one wants to receive payments.
 As an example, if one’s conversion benefit is $22,000, one is able to receive payments of approximately $611 / month for three years, payments of approximately $911 / month for two years, or payments of approximately $1,833 for one year.
 However, lump sums are also available to pay off incurred debt to care providers.
 The care providers and monthly amounts can be changed at any time given 30 days notice.